-The master switch is located in the shelf below the front window behind the couch on Safari models, in the roadside dinette seat base of the 19 Ft.
+The master switch is located behind the storage compartment door under the sofa on 23 Ft. through 27 FT.
+Safari models, in the roadside dinette seat base of the 19 Ft.
 Bambi and below the wardrobe doors on the 16 ft.
 Bambi.